frankvogt/vcf2gwas/MANUAL.md

 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -P 3
 ```

-Now, vcf2gwas will reduce the phenotype dimensionality to 3 instead of 2.
+Now, vcf2gwas will reduce the phenotype dimensionality to 3 instead of 2. vcf2gwas will also plot the variance explained of the principal components, so that the user can estimate the amount of sufficient PCs.

 #### UMAP